benjaminleruth/benjaminleruth/content/authors/admin/_index.md

 I am also co-Editor-in-Chief of [Acta Politica](https://www.palgrave.com/gp/journal/41269).

-Between 2022 and 2025, I am deputy scientific coordinator and Work Package leader within the Horizon Europe-funded project entitled "[Rebuilding Governance and Resilience out of the Pandemic](https://regroup-horizon.eu/)" (REGROUP), in which we will (among others) conduct mini-publics on trust and disinformation.
+I am deputy scientific coordinator and Work Package leader within the Horizon Europe-funded project entitled "[Rebuilding Governance and Resilience out of the Pandemic](https://regroup-horizon.eu/)" (REGROUP), in which we will (among others) conduct mini-publics on trust and disinformation.

 I recently published work focusing on: